In this article

 Most business credit cards report to one or more of the business credit reporting agencies: Dun & Bradstreet, Experian, and Equifax.
 However, there are a few exceptions.
 All of Capital One’s business credit cards report to both the personal and business credit bureaus, except for their Capital One Spark Cash Plus and Capital One Venture X Business cards.
 These cards will only show up on your personal credit report if you don’t remain in good standing with them by making on-time payments.

-Business credit cards with American Express and U.S. Bank can also affect your personal credit score.
+Business credit cards from American Express and U.S. Bank can also affect your personal credit score.
 If you make late payments on cards from these providers, that will show up on your personal credit report.
 Additionally, Chase will report to your personal credit report, but only if your card is especially delinquent.

 Should you get a business credit card or personal credit card?